triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 [256564.482287] xocl 0000:04:00.1: xocl_read_axlf_helper: err: -1
 ```

-Then you need to explicitly deallocate the buffer because the device
+Then you need to free the buffer explicitly because the device
 driver still has the hope a program wants to use the data of the
 allocated buffer in the future...